Faculty:Faculty of Science and Engineering

 Claudia joined the School of Life Sciences in September 2015.

-Claudia is chair of our Animal and Environmental Biology Group’s Research Ethics Committee and a member of the Faculty of Science and Technology’s Research Ethics Committee.
+Previously, Claudia was chair of our Animal and Environmental Biology Group’s Research Ethics Committee and a member of the Faculty of Science and Engineering’s Research Ethics Committee.

 Claudia welcomes enquiries from prospective research students in the areas of her research interests.

-2019 – Gaius de Smidt, 1st Supervisor – ‘Vocal communication and social behaviour in carrion crows’
+2021 – Sam Reynolds, 1st Supervisor – ‘Vocal communication in corvids’

-2017 – Max Kerney, Co-Supervisor – ‘What drove primate brain evolution?
+Complete (2017 – 2022) Max Kerney, Co-Supervisor – ‘What drove primate brain evolution?
 An analysis of competing hypotheses’

 Frigerio D., Hemetsberger F. & Wascher C.A.F.
 (2019).
 How having a partner and a family changes the stress levels of graylag geese.
 Frontiers for Young Minds, 7:68. doi: 10.3389/frym.2019.00068